 - Job Opportunities

-- In Football We Trust - Sundance Film Festival, January 23-31
+- In Football We Trust - Indie Lens Pop-Ups, Nationwide, January 1-31

-- AFI DOCS (formerly SilverDocs) - deadline January 30th, late deadline March 2nd
+- AFI DOCS - deadline February 5, late deadline March 4

 - Gucci Tribeca Documentary Fund - deadline February 5

-The Gucci Tribeca Documentary Fund will provide funding to feature-length documentaries that highlight and humanize issues of social importance from around the world.
-In addition, The Kering Foundation has joined the fund to offer the Spotlighting Women Documentary Award.
-Eligible films for the Gucci Fund and the Spotlighting Women Documentary Award challenge the status quo not just as it pertains to subject matter, but also in form.
+The Gucci Tribeca Documentary Fund will provide funding to 4-10 feature-length documentaries that highlight and humanize issues of social importance from around the world.
 Funded films will be driven by thoughtful and in-depth storytelling, bolstered by a compelling visual approach.
-We are seeking feature-length documentaries that are in advanced development, production or post-production with the intended premiere exhibition date after June 2014.
+The AOL Charitable Foundation Award provides funding to two-five additional feature documentaries on the lives of women and youth around the globe, and spotlight the ways they are working to improve their communities and futures.
+Eligible films for the Gucci Fund and the AOL Charitable Foundation Award challenge the status quo not just as it pertains to subject matter, but also in form.
+Films should also be able to exist on multiple distribution platforms and resonate with a wide audience.
+We are seeking feature-length documentaries that are in advanced development, production or post-production with the intended premiere exhibition date after June 2016.

 Vision Maker Media invites proposals for programs intended for Public Television that represent the experiences, values, and cultures of American Indians and Alaska Natives.
 Projects should be accessible to a broad audience, have the potential for a national broadcast, and be used for effective outreach/community engagement activities to reach audiences beyond a Public Television broadcast.
 Funding types include: Research and Development, Production, Post-Production, and New Media.